 The knowledge acquired by the student will be evaluated by means of the experimental implementation of several of the circuits analysed previously in the Magisterial and Problems classes.
-The development of the laboratory practical sessions will be carried out in groups.
+TThe laboratory practices will be carried out in groups and during them a complete electronic system will be developed.
+The system will be evaluated in a laboratory exam.